oskarth/praxis/README.md

 *October 15, 2015.
 Lowest common ancestor in Clojure. ~20m.
 Wrong track yesterday.
 It's a BST, and with key insight we only need a small fn to check invariant m < val < n.
 Generalized tree traversal is a different problem.*

+*October 16, 2015.
+Binary search in Clojure again. ~30m and correct solution, but code logic could be a bit more explicit.
+Also get at invariant quicker, should be a 5m problem.*